jotacalderon94/startup/README.md

 - [ ] **WebSocket data displayed** - I did not complete this part of the deliverable.
 - [ ] **Application is fully functional** - I did not complete this part of the deliverable.

-## fulfilling the assignment haha

-I am just adding some stuff to commit it and then fulfill the assignment